 We examine the macula using an ophthalmoscope or Volk lens.
 We can also check for distortion using the Amsler Grid.
 The retinal camera is also helpful in screening for macular degeneration.

 Please let us know if there is a family history of macular degeneration.
-Depending on your age and health of your eyes we may refer you for further OCT screening.

 We have had a retinal camera in use at the practice for many years.
 This allows the optometrist to look at the optic nerve head, macula and retinal blood vessels in greater detail, enabling detection of abnormalities.
 The photographs are stored confidentially so changes can be compared over time and we can provide the best care for your eyes.